Colby Covington: Controversies

-On September 19, 2020, Covington issued a public $100,000 challenge to any Jiu-Jitsu competitor who would be willing to compete against his Judo and BJJ coach, Daniel Valverde.
-Gordon Ryan accepted the challenge and offered $200,000 of his own money to arrange the match, although it never came to fruition.

 In March 2021, Covington created controversy by insinuating that he had a sexual relationship with fellow UFC fighter Polyana Viana and that this was part of the reason why he turned down a fight with Leon Edwards at UFC Fight Night: Edwards vs. Muhammad.
 Viana herself had earlier claimed that she and Colby were "just friends" and that she already had a boyfriend when addressing rumors that the two of them were in a relationship.
-After Covington's comments, Viana gave the following statement through her social media: "I have never given room for any kind of comment or judgment about my personal life, but it is not for me to judge the person’s attitude.
+After Covington's comments, Viana gave the following statement through her social media: "I have never given room for any kind of comment or judgment about my personal life, but it is not for me to judge the person's attitude.
 I feel sorry for those who act so low to try to promote themselves.
 It is revolting."

+In the pre-fight press conference for UFC 296, Covington stated in a heated back-and-forth with Leon Edwards: "I'm gonna take you to the seventh layer of hell ...
+We'll say 'what's up' to your dad while we're there."
+Edwards' father was murdered when he was 13.
+He responded by throwing a bottle at Covington.
+Covington drew further backlash when he stated that he did not feel apologetic about his remarks towards Edwards' late father.
+Dana White said during the post-fight press conference: "It bothered everybody I think ...
+We're in the fight game, mean things are said, one of the things that I really don't like is family ...
+It's just such a nasty thing to do."
+Covington's performance at UFC 296 also garnered additional criticism, with Dana White commenting that he looked "old and slow."

+Covington came under fire in September 2024 for putting rapper Lil Pump in a rear-naked chokehold for a live-streamed video, but not letting go for over 10 seconds after the rapper tapped out.
+Lil Pump eventually passed out and went limp, only after which did Covington let go.

-Alleged attack by Jorge Masvidal
+Attack by Jorge Masvidal

-On March 22, 2022, it was reported that Covington was allegedly assaulted outside of a Miami Beach Papi Steak restaurant by UFC rival Jorge Masvidal, whom Covington had defeated previously at UFC 272 a few weeks prior.
+On March 22, 2022, it was reported that Covington was assaulted outside of a Miami Beach Papi Steak restaurant by UFC rival Jorge Masvidal, whom Covington had defeated in a lopsided decision previously at UFC 272 a few weeks prior.
 Covington allegedly suffered a broken tooth from two punches to the face.
 Masvidal was arrested and charged with aggravated battery, and criminal mischief.
+On November 6, 2023, Masvidal pleaded no contest to misdemeanor battery in a plea deal that saw felony charges for aggravated battery and criminal mischief against him dropped.